Juliafin/urlQueryParamterManager/README.md

 ### About me:

 Hello!
 My name is Julia Finarovsky.
-I am a classically trained concert pianist and Software Engineer working at an awesome company in full stack development.
+I am a classically trained concert pianist and software engineer working at an awesome company in full stack development.

 Disclaimer: This app is open source and maintained by me.
 While it is freeware, donations are appreciated!
 Paypal may be sent to juliafinarovsky@gmail.com